-This course is designed to give students a modern concept of physical education and recreation by developing body skills while engaging in various anabolic & aerobic activities.
+This course is designed to give students a current concept of physical education and recreation by developing body skills while engaging in various anaerobic & aerobic activities.
+Some activity classes are for varsity sport students only, and you must be a member of the designated varsity team to enroll.
 Two hours per week.
 Credit, one semester hour.